 Fertilizing

 Fertilizing your Cypress bonsai is important for strong growth and healthy leaves.
 During spring to fall, feed it regularly with a balanced liquid fertilizer every 4-6 weeks.
-In winter, reduce fertilizing since the tree grows less.
+In winter, fertilization is reduced since the trees grow less.
 Too much fertilizer can cause excessive growth, making it hard to shape the tree.

 Pruning and Shaping